ben-windsurf/vg-browse/README.md

-# StubHub Homepage Clone
+# StubHub Clone

-A React-based replica of the StubHub homepage, featuring a modern ticketing platform interface with event browsing, search functionality, and user authentication.
+A full-stack application featuring a React frontend that replicates the StubHub homepage and a FastAPI backend with JWT authentication and event endpoints.

 ## Project Overview

-This project recreates the StubHub homepage experience with pixel-perfect design matching, including:
+This project recreates the StubHub experience with:
 - Interactive event search and filtering
 - Trending events carousel
 - User authentication flow
 - Responsive design with StubHub branding
+- FastAPI backend with JWT authentication
+- SQLite database for user management

 ## Features